How to Create a Mobile App: A Complete Development Guide

 A minimum viable product (MVP) is a version of your software that contains only the key features of your app.

 It is imperative in learning how your customers will interact with the app.
-More importantly, developing an MVP will help you determine whether your app will be gainful in the first place.
+More importantly, developing an MVP will help you determine whether your app will be profitable in the first place.
 Ultimately, your MVP will mitigate any risk-taking.

 Given that the launch of your MVP is successful, you can start looking into companies that might be interested in developing your application.